Henry Monsky: Life

 Monsky was born on February 4, 1890, in Omaha, Nebraska, the son of fish dealer Abraham Monsky and Betsy Perisnev Greenblatt.
 His parents were Orthodox Jews who immigrated to America from Lithuania in the 1880s.
 His father was a cantor, and as a boy he went to cheder in addition to public schools.

 Monsky graduated from high school in 1907.
 He then studied law at Creighton University School of Law, graduating from there cum laude with a LL.B. degree in 1912.
 He began practicing law in Omaha afterwards.
 By 1926, he was senior member of the law firm Monsky, Katleman & Grodinsky.
 A leader in local communal affairs, he was a founder of Omaha's Community Chest in 1922, continuously sat on its board, and served as its first vice-president and later as its president.
-He was an active collaborator with Father Edward J. Flanagan in developing Boys Town, and he was believed by one source to be the inspiration of Flanagan's Jewish friend in the movie Boys Town.
+He was an active collaborator with Father Edward J. Flanagan in developing Boys Town, possibly providing financial assistance so that Flanagan could pay the first month's rent for the settlement, and he was believed by one source to be the inspiration of Flanagan's Jewish friend in the movie Boys Town.
 He was also a director of the Omaha Chamber of Commerce, president of the Nebraska Conference of Social Work and the Omaha Council of Boy Scouts, and a member of the Omaha Welfare Fund.

 Monsky joined the B'nai B'rith lodge in Omaha in 1911, and in 1913 he became the lodge's youngest president.
 In 1923, he was elected president of B'nai B'rith's 6th district, which consisted of several Midwestern states.
 He was elected to the national executive board in 1933, and in 1938 he became its international president.
 The first B'nai B'rith president to have an Eastern European and Orthodox background, he served as president until his death, more than doubled its membership, expanded its various programs, and served as chairman of virtually all of the national committees that supervised the program.
 His strong support for B'nai B'rith came from the organization not adhering to any political or religious dogma and welcoming all Jews.
 He was against the growing factionalism among American Jews to the point of refusing to identify with any one Jewish denomination, becoming a member of Reform, Conservative, and Orthodox congregations.